 Be inspired to plan your next solo trip with this list of the best places to travel alone in Asia

 Do you want to take your first trip alone but are unsure where to go?
 Given that there are so many options and considerations, choosing your solo travel destination can be a tough task.

-So what makes a perfect solo travel destination?
+So what is the perfect solo travel destination?

 There is no magic formula and determining your perfect place to travel alone should take into account a carefully balanced recipe of the following ingredients: